 The Modernist magazine is a quarterly print publication.
 You can submit an article or a photo story at any time, although we do work on a theme by theme basis.

-CALL TO CONTRIBUTORS: INFRASTRUCTURE
+CALL TO CONTRIBUTORS: INBETWEEN

 As always, we invite contributors to interpret the theme in their own inimitable manner and with a broad imagination.

 Here are our guidelines:

 We are looking for essays or photo stories (essays of around 1000 words - but this is flexible) that focus on themes below, in twentieth century architecture and design.
 Our main focus is architecture or art and design related to architecture (such as interiors, glass, murals, furniture etc.), these can be from anywhere in the world but we do like to feature lesser known examples.

 As ever we encourage a creative interpretation of our theme, we are not strict.
 Please contact us if you are interested in submitting an article, so we can gauge the range of articles to expect.